November 1, 2015

 Guaranteed Buy Out:

 The RMC orders two independent relocation appraisals of the property.
-The appraisal is an assessment based on several factors, including the health of the local market, recent sales of home in the same area and what the typical buyer would pay for that particular home within the next 120 days.
+The appraisal is an assessment based on several factors, including the health of the local market, recent sales of home in the same area and what the typical buyer would pay for that particular home based on fair market value within the next 120 days.

 It’s important to note that a relocation appraisal differs from a bank appraisal.
 A bank appraisal’s goal is to justify a sale price, while a relocation appraisal determines what the typical buyer will pay for a property within the next 120 days.
 That’s an important distinction to keep in mind with the guaranteed buy out option.